Batavia 95cm – Free shipping

 With a rich backstory and a story which his perfect for detailing the pressures of life at sea, the Batavia could have a movie made about it.
 If you are looking for a ship model that feels entirely different to the rest, then, this may be the one for you.

-Key features of the wooden Batavia model ship:
+Key features of the wooden Batavia ship models:

 - An authentic on the Batavia using impressive scaling and planning for immense accuracy.